antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 ## Introduction

-In this computational Markdown document we discuss and demonstrate the inclusion, integration of Large Language Model (LLM) functions into different types of Raku workflows.
+In this computational Markdown document we discuss and demonstrate the inclusion and integration of Large Language Model (LLM) functions into different types of Raku workflows.

-Since LLMs hallucinate results, it becomes necessary to manipulate either the inputs, the outputs, or both.
+Since LLMs hallucinate results, it becomes necessary to manipulate their inputs, the outputs, or both.
 Therefore, having a system for managing, coordinating, and streamlining LLM requests, along with methods for incorporating these requests into the "playgrounds" of a certain programming language, would be highly beneficial.

-This is what the package ["LLM::Functions"](https://raku.land/zef:antononcube/LLM::Functions), [AAp1], aims to do in Raku's playgrounds.
+This is what the package ["LLM::Functions"](https://raku.land/zef:antononcube/LLM::Functions), [AAp1], aims to do in Raku and Raku's ecosystem.

 ### Dynamic duo

 LLMs are celebrated for producing good to great results, but they have a few big issues.
 The content they generate can be inconsistent, prone to hallucination, and sometimes biased, making it unreliable.
 The form, or stylistic structure, may also vary widely, with a lack of determinism and sensitivity to hyperparameters contributing to challenges in reproducibility.
 Moreover, customization and debugging can be complex due to these inconsistencies.

 The lack of reliability and reproducibility in both content and form underscore